 In October 2018, the International Accounting Standards Board (IASB) issued amendments to IFRS 3, incorporated into Part I of the CPA Canada Handbook - Accounting by the Accounting Standards Board (AcSB) in December 2018.
 The amendments clarify the definition of a business, permitting a simplified assessment to determine whether a transaction should be accounted for as a business combination or as an asset acquisition.
 The amendments are effective for transactions for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2020.
-Earlier application is permitted.
+The adoption of IFRS 3 (Amendment) does not have material impact on the Company's financial statements for the year ended December 31, 2020.